Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Model description and preliminaries

-for all (non-empty) $U \subseteq \{1, \dots, N\}$, is a necessary and sufficient condition for the system to be stable.
-In particular, taking ${\mathcal T} = {\mathcal S}$ or $U = \{1, \dots, N\}$, we see that $\lambda < \mu$ is a necessary condition with $\mu\coloneqq\frac{1}{N}\sum_{n=1}^N \mu_n$ denoting the average speed across all servers.
+In particular, taking ${\mathcal T} = {\mathcal S}$ or $U = \{1, \dots, N\}$, we see that $\lambda < \mu$ is a necessary condition with $\mu \coloneqq \mu_{\text{tot}}/N$ denoting the average service rate across all servers.
 Note that the left-hand side of~\eqref{stabcond1} represents the total arrival rate of job types $S \in {\mathcal T}$, while the right-hand side measures the aggregate service rate of the servers that can help in handling jobs of these types.
 Likewise, the right-hand side of~\eqref{stabcond2} represents the aggregate service rate of the servers in the set~$U$, while the left-hand side captures the total arrival rate of job types that can be handled by these servers only.